-He shot video there, and showed it to his father -- an entrepreneur who has owned a number of businesses, including an early cell phone company and a bowling alley, and founded an evangelical church in Camden's suburbs, the Solid Rock Worship Center.
+He shot video there, and showed it to his father — an entrepreneur who has owned a number of businesses, including an early cell phone company and a bowling alley, and founded the Solid Rock Worship Center, an evangelical church in Camden's suburbs.

 Within a few days, Amir Khan raised money from parishioners and friends to supplement his own.
 He figured he could house and feed all 54 people for a year for about $250,000.